 Community Living Huntsville matches persons with disabilities and businesses who are looking for employees.
 We provide training and support, and our goal is to create a win-win situation.

-Please enjoy our photo gallery of inclusive employers and success stories.
+Check out our photo gallery of inclusive employers and success stories!

 Brenda has worked for Boston Pizza since it opened and really enjoys being a part of the team and having a real job.